xen-troops/meta-xt-prod-aos/INSTALL.md

 and domain config's `extra` and `disk` options it is possible to choose  different boot device for each system component.

-When you create image (or flash product to SD-card) using `mk_sdcard_image.sh`, volume structure of it will be the following:
+When you create image (or flash product to SD-card) using `mk_sdcard_image.sh` it will have partitions Dom0, DomD, DomF.

+You can inspect partitions inside image using `losetup` and `lsblk`.
+See example below for Ubuntu 18, assuming that the image was named 'prod-aos.img'.
+Pay attention that text after ## is a comment to console output.
+Sizes of partitions may vary.

 ```
-Device     Boot   Start      End Sectors  Size Id Type
-/dev/sdX1          2048   526335  524288  256M 83 Linux <---- Ext4 boot partition used by
+ sudo losetup --find --partscan --show ./prod-aos.img
+/dev/loop23

+$ lsblk /dev/loop23
+NAME       MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT
+loop23       7:23   0    7G  0 loop
-                                                              U-Boot to load xen,
+├─loop23p1 259:0    0  256M  0 loop                 ## Dom0, also is used by U-Boot to load xen
-                                                              Dom0 kernel, Dom0 initramfs
-/dev/sdX2        526336  8718335 8192000  3,9G 83 Linux <---- Ext4 partition used by DomD
-/dev/sdX3       8718336 16910335 8192000  3,9G 83 Linux <---- Ext4 partition used by DomF
+├─loop23p2 259:1    0  3.9G  0 loop                 ## DomD
+└─loop23p3 259:2    0  3.9G  0 loop                 ## DomF

+$ sudo losetup -d /dev/loop23
 ```

 Additional script available in the product: `uirfs.sh`.